beckn/missions/docs/starter_kit/starter_kit.md

 ##### Protocol Server

-The primary asset that will help the Provider Application developers is the reference implementation of the Beckn Adapter called as the **Protocol Server**.
+The primary asset that will help the Provider Application developers is the **Protocol Server**.
 This is available in the Beckn-ONIX reference implementation suite.

 > [!NOTE]
 > Based on our requirement the same Protocol Server application can be configured in two modes